 General optimization tips suitable for any website

 Loading large files and images can become a huge drain on your site’s performance, so any steps to compress these will help.
-Check if your web server is using file compression and enable it if not; data compression is easily supported by the two largest web servers (NGINX and Apache2).
-You can also use a plugin like Autoptimize to minify all scripts and stylesheets used by your site.
+Check if your web server is using file compression and enable it if not.

 You can also improve the loading time of images by hosting your files on a content delivery network (CDN) such as Amazon CloudFront, which will cache the image files in different regions so that the images can reach different destinations around the world equally fast.

 Although this doesn’t affect overall page load times, your customer will be able to see the information they want to see on your website much faster, so the benefits of this are clear.

 To keep your e-commerce site operating and the money rolling in, you need to be prepared to keep your site well-optimized from day one.

 The first steps to a well-optimized deployment of WooCommerce on AWS are to keep your installation clean and up-to-date and rely on a small number of high-quality plugins and themes to get your online store up and running.

 When you hit the big time and amass a lot of traffic, you will need to be ready to go beyond these optimizations and start scaling your infrastructure.

 Preparing WooCommerce and WordPress for scaling can be complicated to implement and can take up time better spent focusing on promoting and improving your product and the business itself.